-Again, I would rather avoid digression into discussions about the devil's existence, in order to stay on track.
-For this discussion, it is sufficient to continue to consider the true role of deception this figure represents.
+For now lets set aside discussions about whether a devil actually exists, and let's just consider the role of deception this figure represents.
 If you think about it, knowledge of good and evil would seem indispensable, and you could likely see where you could help make the devil's case.
 But what actually happened in the story?
 After they ate of this tree, their first major decision with their new found "knowledge" was to hide their physical nakedness from God in shame and fear!
-(Gen.3:9-10).
+(Gen.3:9‑10).
 Ashamed of their own bodies?
 How could this be?
 Is it possible that humans, basically children mentally compared to God, were at the very least not spiritually ready for such knowledge?
-Yes, that's exactly what happened!
+That's exactly what happened!
 And the curse of this action was a continuing pattern of poor judgments as to who and what was to be regarded as "evil."
 The result, a world filled with violence, borne out of the evolving pattern of humans sitting in judgment of every aspect of each other, while excluding the wisdom of God, in favor of their own selfish reasoning.
-(Gen.6:5-6)
+(Gen.6:5‑6)

-In the best of all possible worlds, we can see from the Genesis account that God's intent was to avoid burdening his children with a long list of rules, choosing rather to balance their frail humanity with maximum freedom to make all their own discoveries and their own mistakes.
+We can see from the Genesis account that God's intent was to avoid burdening his children with a long list of rules, choosing rather to give them maximum freedom to make their own discoveries, and their own mistakes.
 Such a state of living in God's presence is best described as a state of grace.
-In that state, errors are not "sins," but simply mistakes, which God would deal with on the same manner you'd expect from a wise and loving parent.
-But even in such a state, you can see situations where God would have to give a firm warning and command about something that would have consequences that were simply intolerable.
+(See the article Grace vs..
+Law elsewhere on this site, for a recap and more thorough exposition on this important subject).
+In the state of "grace", errors are not "sins," but simply mistakes.
+God would deal with his kid's missteps just as you'd expect from a wise and loving parent.
+But even in such a state, you can see situations where God would have to give a firm warning and command about something that would have intolerable consequences.
 Why would God even make such choices available?
 Because freedom is a farce if it does not include the possibility of making wrong, and even horribly wrong decisions!
-And yes, such actions are called by the name "sin" in the context of ignoring such an outright command from God, and it is hard to argue when the line in the sand is being drawn over something bad enough to bring about death.

 All have Sinned!

 Now, let's consider something else.
 The bible tells that All have sinned and so have fallen short of God's glory.
-(Rom.3:22-24) It is helpful to note here that the word "sin" in the New Testament portion of the bible comes from the Greek word Harmatua, which is a term from archery that simply means "to miss the mark."
-This meaning is without the connotation that "sin" is necessarily an act of evil.
-Rather, it is possible to miss the mark even when trying our best to do what is right.
+(Rom.3:22‑24).
+It is worth knowing that the word "sin" in the New Testament portion of the bible is from the Greek word 'Harmatua'.
+It is a term from archery which simply means "to miss the mark."
+Like 'hell', here is another example of how a misrepresented word definition can darkly color ones entire outlook!
+The actual meaning is without the connotation that "sin" is necessarily an act of evil.
+It is possible to miss the mark even when trying our best to hit the bullseye, or do what is right.
 The declaration that ALL have sinned is not intended to accuse us of evil and make us cower in shame before God at all, but to make us realize that none of us are so much better than another, as to be worthy of casting judgment without mercy upon them!
 In other words and once again, none of us is worthy to eat of the "Tree of Knowledge of Good and evil," and cast the kind of judgment that God should exclusively render.

 So one last time, the point of all this "sin" talk is not to make people cower in shame and fear before God.
-In the bible, King David did remind us that "the fear of the Lord is the beginning of Wisdom."
-(Psalm.111:10) And for those living a life of hate and destruction, a bit of this could be healthy in making them recognize their responsibility before God.
-But for too long, the concept of sin has been used by religion to intimidate and control people, so that the "Gospel" message, which is supposed to mean "Good News," by the way, has instead become an ongoing supply of bad news!
+In the bible, King David did tell us that "the fear of the Lord is the beginning of Wisdom."
+(Psalm.111:10) And for those living a life of hate and destruction, a bit of this could be a healthy reminder to recognize their responsibility before God.
+But for too long, the concept of sin has been used by religion to intimidate and control people.
+All this makes the "Gospel" message (which is supposed to mean "Good News") into an ongoing supply of bad news!
 Using condemnation and guilt, religion has often shot itself in the foot in its effort to "reach" the world, and has driven many away in the process.

 Jesus Humbly Claimed to Represent God.